Rushyendra-3161/Disaster_Monitoring_Webpage/README.md

 * Add real-time alerts for new fire detections.
 * Volunteer and resource coordination features.
 * Integration with route planning for disaster response.

 ---

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---